23rdSchemer/SANNG-Guile-Edition/README.md

 License along with this library; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA  02110-1301  USA

 <b>UPDATE:  as of the current update to version 1.0, there are three versions of this software available.
-One for Guile Scheme, one for MIT-Scheme and one for Racket.
+One for Guile Scheme(github.com/23rdSchemer/SANNG-Guile-Edition), one for MIT-Scheme and one for Racket(planet.racket-lang.org/display.ss?package=sanng.plt&owner=23rdSchemer).
 They all should work more or less identicaly.
 The only differences being in their random number generators and in the function "vector-map" which is unique to Racket

 <h5>Why another Neural Network Module?</h5>